roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - The program's functionalities can be changed with a click through the menu.
 - Clear and intuitive: "LED" icons indicate the state of the program, the active config and much more.
 - The program also allows fine control over several controller aspects: deadzones (per stick, axis, or direction), axis inversion and more.
+- Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
 - **In future I'll add MACRO, COMBO and TURBO functionalities.
 Stay tuned.**